aiven/devportal/docs/tutorials/kafka-migration.rst

 What are you going to build
 ---------------------------

 This tutorial is aimed at providing you all the steps to perform an Apache Kafka migration.
 It being between on-premises systems or from/to a managed or self-hosted Apache Kafka cluster, the tutorial provides a set of checks, actions and processes to follow to perform a complete migration.
-Despite the step descibed being generic, the tutorial will showcase an example on how to migrate to :doc:`Aiven for Apache Kafka </docs/products/kafka>`.
+Despite the step described being generic, the tutorial will showcase an example on how to migrate to :doc:`Aiven for Apache Kafka </docs/products/kafka>`.

 The data migration will be performed using :doc:`MirrorMaker 2 </docs/products/kafka/kafka-mirrormaker>`, a fully managed distributed Apache KafkaÂ® data replication utility.